 2. Preparation Procedure

-Your dentist can remove a section of your teeth that is around 0.5 millimeter of the enamel surface in order to prepare for the placement of the veneer.
+Your dentist can remove a section of your teeth that is around 0.5 millimeters of the enamel surface in order to prepare for the placement of the veneer.
 Before your dentist trims off a section of your enamel, he or she will decide if there is a need for using a local anesthetic for numbing the region.
 The dentist will then make an impression of your tooth or teeth.
 This impression will then be sent to a dental laboratory to make your dental veneer.

 3. Teeth Bonding